Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Introduction

 This formulation yields a model-agnostic feasibility region on the information plane:

-Crucially, this theoretical characterization is general: It holds for arbitrary distributions of $(\widehat{Y}, Y, Z)$, regardless of whether they are continuous, discrete, or mixed.
-Our first goal is to characterize the shape of the Pareto frontier of $\mathcal{R}$, thereby establishing the ``price of separation'' in terms of utility.
+Crucially, this \emph{frontier characterization} is distributional and holds for arbitrary laws of $(X,Y,Z)$ on Polish spaces, and for predictors \(U\) satisfying the measurability and finiteness conditions stated in Section~\ref{sec:theory-regularization}.
+In particular, it applies to continuous, discrete, or mixed variables under these conditions.
+Our first goal is to characterize the shape of the Pareto frontier of $\mathcal{R}$, thereby establishing the ``price of separation'' in terms of utility on this information plane.

-\textbf{From theory to practice: An empirical regularizer.} While the theoretical frontier is general, practical optimization requires estimating CMI.
-In continuous settings, this often necessitates complex auxiliary density models or variational bounds.
-However, we observe that for the widespread case of discrete fairness tasks, ranging from standard classification to high-cardinality discrete output spaces, such complexity is unnecessary.
+\textbf{From theory to practice: An empirical regularizer.} While our theoretical frontier characterization is general, practical optimization requires estimating MI and CMI.
+In continuous settings, this often necessitates complex auxiliary density models or variational bounds due to the inherent statistical challenges of density estimation in high-dimensional spaces.
+However, we observe that for the widespread case of discrete fairness tasks, ranging from standard classification to high-cardinality output spaces, such complexity is unnecessary.
 To bridge the gap between theory and practice, we propose a simple in-processing regularizer that directly penalizes the empirical plug-in estimator of CMI.
-Unlike learning-based proxies, this sample statistics-based approach is stable, transparent, and recovers the theoretical Pareto frontier more robustly than the more sophisticated learning-based baselines, as we later show empirically in Section \ref{sec:experiments}.
+Unlike learning-based proxies, this sample-statistics approach is stable, statistically interpretable, traces the theoretical Pareto frontier more robustly, and seamlessly scales to multi-class and multi-group settings without the optimization overhead of more sophisticated baselines, as we demonstrate empirically in Section \ref{sec:experiments}.